inaka/guidelines/README.md

 * Coordinates the work within the team.
 * Is responsible for priorities and timelines in the project.
 * Updates and documents regularly the project status and informs the client
-* He needs to know about every customer interaction and has to assure the tone is always proper and that every request is handled appropriately.
+* Needs to know about every customer interaction and has to assure the tone is always proper and that every request is handled appropriately.
 * Follows the conventions as defined in the [guidelines document](https://docs.google.com/a/inakanetworks.com/document/d/1QaNdEa-_hcq6m-Jmn4xHlzxlqTmxmMv19V4JO58LQdI/edit)
 * Makes sure before the project kick off to have all relevant materials